Enovale/Alibi/README.md

 You should now have a bare-bones working plugin!
 Build it and put the .dll in the `Plugins` folder of Alibi, and restart the server.

-# Progress
-These packets are not implemented:

-- [ ] SETCASE
-- [ ] CASEA
-- [ ] Slow loading packets (needed because client is bugged lol)

 # Contributing
 I am **always** open to issues, pull requests, debugging specific issues in private, whatever.
 I could really use it, actually.
 My Discord is ElijahZAwesome#6933.

+# Progress
+These features are not implemented:

+- [ ] SETCASE
+- [ ] CASEA
+- [ ] Fantacrypt
+- [X] Slow loading packets are implemented according to everything i know, i have no freaking clue if they work though

 # TODO
 Some shit that needs to get done

-- [ ]  Make websockets less terrible again.
+- [X]  ~~Make websockets less terrible again.~~ Refactored to actually function normally :)
 - [ ]  ~~Add a "primary admin" or something so only they can restart the server and create/remove logins, since mods shouldnt be able to remove mods.~~
 - [X]  Multiple levels of permissions, User, Moderator, Administrator
 - [X]  ~~***Switch to an ID system (incremented ID as primary key in the db instead of hwid)***~~ instead of this, clients just can't connect and interact with the server unless they have followed the protocol and sent their HWID